 Get pampered at a day spa

-All of us could do with a few hours at Akasha, the Conservatorium Hotel’s wellbeing centre.
-Their selection of luxury treatments extends to a signature facial using 24 carat gold, diamonds and pearls that is guaranteed to put you on top of the world again.
-Next to the Conservatorium hotel, you’ll be lured in by the niche beauty brands and exclusive perfumes at Skins Cosmetics Amsterdam.
+All of us could do with a few hours at Akasha, The Conservatorium Hotel’s wellbeing centre.
+Their selection of luxury treatments extends to a signature facial using 24-carat gold, diamonds and pearls that are guaranteed to put you on top of the world again.
+Next to the Conservatorium Hotel, you’ll be lured in by the niche beauty brands and exclusive perfumes at Skins Cosmetics Amsterdam.
 And if you prefer a more accessible experience, book in for a manicure or massage at Soap Treatment Store on Van Baerlestraat.

 Cycle, yes cycle, through a museum

 OK so maybe not through the exhibits themselves, but the Rijksmuseum is the only museum we know of that has a bike tunnel running right through it; often full of incredibly talented (and sometimes not so talented) musicians and performers.
 The building is a masterpiece of architecture designed in 1885 by Dutch architect Pierre Cuypers – the same man who designed Amsterdam’s Central Station – and reopened in 2013 after a ten-year renovation.
 It beautifully blends the old with the new, and staring at it you’ll often have a hard time noticing where one ends and the other begins.
 Understandably, it has been a designated national heritage monument since 1970.